Why Fourier Belongs in Hilbert Space

 For each \(E_j \subseteq [-M, M]\), outer regularity of Lebesgue measure produces an open set

-of bounded open intervals; since their total length is at most \(2M\), the tail can be discarded
+disjoint union of bounded open intervals.
+Their total length is at most \(2M\), so the tail

 Step 3b: \(\varepsilon\)-extension.